Octavius-Dante/Tetra-Proxima/CAPM-DAY-10/Readme.md

 <summary> <b>1.
 Checking the BTP destination details for connected system</b> </summary>
 </br>
 </br>
-Before start building app in BAS btp side we should confirm wheher
+Before start building app in BAS BTP side we should confirm whether
-</br>systems are available for connection in destiantion section as shown below
+</br>systems are available for connection in destination section as shown below
 </br>
 </br>
 <img src="./files/capmd10-1.png" >